jayllo-c/tp/docs/DeveloperGuide.md

 **Aspect: How to handle invalid CSV files**

+Handled by ImportCommand, with the help of ImportCommandParser and CsvUtil.
+ImportCommandParser will check if  is a CSV file.
-Handled by ImportCommand, which will check if the CSV file is valid.
+CsvUtil will check if the CSV file is valid and will return a list of persons and an error report.
+The error report will be displayed to the user if there are any errors.

-The validities checked are:
+Overall, the conditions checked are:
 - The file exists
 - The file is a CSV file
-- **The first row of the file is the header row.
-In which all compulsory fields are present.
-Headers that are not recognized will be ignored.**
+- **The first row of the file is the header row**.
+In which all compulsory fields for creating a persons object (ie `name`, `email`, `address`, `phone`)are present.
+Optional headers will be read if present.
+Headers in the csv that are not a field in `Person` will be ignored.

+**Aspect: How to handle invalid rows in the CSV file**

+Handled by CsvUtil.

-If the file is not valid, an error message will be returned.
+CsvUtil will check if the rows in the CSV file are valid.
+If the row is invalid, the row will not be added to `personsData` and an error message will be added to the error report

+The conditions checked are:
+- The row has the correct number of fields as the number of headers in the header row
+- No compulsory fields are not empty

+**Aspect: How to handle duplicate headers in the CSV file**

+Handled by CsvUtil.
+The first occurrence of the header will be used and the rest will be ignored.

 ### **Find feature**